buggyrace/buggy-race-about/docs/races/replaying.md

 {: .demo}
 See this in action by [replaying a race]({{site.content.demo_url}}/races/{{site.content.demo_race_id}}/replay#replay).

-This presupposes that the race file is available online — by default, if you've uploaded it to the race server, it will be there, although you can override this if you've set the config setting `IS_STORING_RACE_FILES_IN_DB` to `No`.
+This presupposes that the race file is available online.
+By default, it's available on the race server because it was stored (in the database) when you [uploaded the results](uploading-results).
+You can override this behaviour by setting the config setting `IS_STORING_RACE_FILES_IN_DB` to `No` (in which case you'll need to publish the race file somewhere on the web where the race player can access it... but there's an extra complication with this: you may need to be aware of the [CORS headings](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS) that are being sent by whichever service is hosting them.

 {: .note}
 If _Are results visible?_ is `No` for this race, students won't be able to